|Particulate Matter||en español|

 Particulate matter is formed indirectly when emissions from burning fuels -- especially emissions from motor vehicles, electric power plants, and other industrial processes -- react with sunlight and water vapor.
 These fuels include crude oil, diesel, and gasoline.
 It is also formed by grilling food on charcoal or gas, burning leaves and brush, and burning wood in a fireplace or wood stove.

 Particulate matter is a common air pollutant found in most of the air in the United States.
 You can be exposed to particulate matter outdoors by breathing polluted air that contains it.
 Particulate matter levels can vary according to the weather, time of year, and location.
 You are most likely to be exposed to particulate matter in the summer, when the sun and hot temperatures react with pollution to form smog, causing government officials to issue air quality alerts.
-How can particulate matter affect my health?

 You can be exposed to high levels of particulate matter if you live near an industrial site that emits particulate matter or if you exercise near high-traffic areas.
 You can also be exposed at home or at work, indoors or outdoors, through smoking cigarettes or breathing second-hand smoke.